Broly157/auto.sh/README.md

 I hope you all will find this useful in your Hunting.

-Any suggestions for me to do any upgrades in this tool is Highly Appreciated. (https://mobile.twitter.com/Broly157)
+Any suggestions for me to do any upgrades in this Script is Highly Appreciated. (https://mobile.twitter.com/Broly157)

 Thanks
 Enjoy.